smko77/smko77.github.io/_pages/2025-Spring-seminar.md

 ### Talk 8
 * Title : The &eacute;tale comparison theorem
 * Abstract : We shall discuss mixed characteristic perfection, its relationship to the v/arc topology of a p-adic scheme, and use these themes to deduce the &eacute;tale comparison theorem for prismatic cohomology.

+### Talk 9
+* Title : q-de Rham and q-crystalline cohomology
+* Abstract : We will define q-deRham complexes for "framed" smooth Z_p algebras by first defining the notion for polynomial rings, and then extending via the framing (in this context, a "framing" should be thought of as giving a set of coordinates on the smooth Z_p algebra).
+This construction will, unfortunately, depend on the choice of framing.
+However, we will show, by introducing q-crystalline cohomology, that the above construction is independent of the framing when one passes to the derived setting.

+### Talk 10
+* Title : Kodaira Vanishing - Part I
+* Abstract : In the first of the two talks on mixed characteristic Kodaira vanishing, we will introduce the main theorem as an analogue of the classical Kodaira vanishing theorem.
+We will also explain how it relates to Cohen-Macaulayness of absolute integral closures of rings, and lay out the proof the new Kodaira vanishing theorem.
+A serious input will be Bhatt and Lurie's p-adic Riemann-Hilbert correspondence.
+In this talk, we will work modulo this correspondence, and leave discussions of p-adic Riemann-Hilbert for the second talk.